DeFiHackLabs/Web3-CTF-Intensive-CoLearning/Writeup/AlexLiao/DamnVulnerableDeFi/Puppet.md

 ### Attack steps:

 1. Sign an off-chain approval to allow the attack contract to transfer the player's DVT tokens during the attack.
 This eliminates the need for an additional on-chain approval transaction, which is crucial since the challenge limits the player to a single transaction.
-1. Swap out most of the ETH for DVT tokens in the Uniswap V1 pair to significantly lower the DVT token price.
+2. Swap out most of the ETH for DVT tokens in the Uniswap V1 pair to significantly lower the DVT token price.
-1. Borrow all the DVT token from the lending pool.
+3. Borrow all the DVT token from the lending pool.
+4. Transfer the rescued ETH to the `recovery` address.

 ## PoC test case